Student Innovation and Entrepreneurship Education and Competitions

 Some specific areas of expertise include science, technology, and innovation policy; energy and environmental policy; manufacturing policy; and the interaction among these topics.
 I also develop public policy strategies for new technology commercialization that identify policy opportunities and barriers, and steps that can be taken to either take advantage of those opportunities or reduce barriers to increase market share.

-During my over 30-year career, I’ve been fortunate to work for some of the top organizations in the country: the National Academies of Sciences, Engineering, and Medicine; the Congressional Research; the Obama Administration’s President’s Council of Advisors on Science and Technology; and Carnegie Mellon University.
+During my over 30-year career, I’ve been fortunate to work for some of the top organizations in the country: the National Academies of Sciences, Engineering, and Medicine; the Congressional Research Service; the Obama Administration’s President’s Council of Advisors on Science and Technology; and Carnegie Mellon University.

 The studies that I’ve directed have had an impact on public policy.
 For example, the PCAST report on Report to the President on Accelerating the Pace of Change in Energy Technologies Through an Integrated Federal Energy Policy, which was led by future Secretary of Energy Ernie Moniz, and was the basis for the establishment of the Quadrennial Energy Review at the Department of Energy.
 Another report on which I worked, Report to the President on Ensuring American Leadership in Advanced Manufacturing, led to the Advanced Manufacturing Partnership (AMP), now called Manufacturing USA.